 But other great mathematicians realized that he had opened up fantastic vistas with his ideas about infinity, and they're pretty nearly universally accepted today.

-FLATOW: Let's go to the phones, Heidi in Longmont, Colorado.
-Hi, Heidi.
+FLATOW: Let's go to John(ph) in Gadsden, Alabama.
+Hi, John.

 FLATOW: Hi, there.

 HEIDI: I love your problem.
 I'm thrilled to be on this.
 So excited, but I'm nervous.
 My 10-year-old actually came up with a little proof that one does equal .99999.
 We all know that you divide a pie into thirds, you get one-third.
 Well, if you represent one-third as .33333, you multiply it times three, you get .99999 and so on, equals one.
 I just - I thought it was a lot of fun that he had come up with this on his own.

 HEIDI: So thank you for this program.
 I'm really enjoying it.